bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

         print("NOT READY YET.
 MAYBE AFTER CTF????")
 ```

-So we can see that multiple options are offered to us and that all of them except 4 just prints some text or exits the session.
-So lets have a closer look to number 4.
+Here we can see that multiple options are offered to us and that all of them except "4" just prints some text or exits the session.
+So let's have a closer look onto number 4.
 We can see that another input question pops up.
 After that our input gets checked if any character was used which is part of FLAG_FILE which would be "F", "L", "A", "G" (if you ask yourself why it is this way just check [list-comprehensions](https://www.pythonforbeginners.com/basics/list-comprehensions-in-python) ).
-After that it checks if our input we gave for the article if it has any of these characters and if you print out the news and that WAYYANG sees us.
+After that it checks our input we gave for the article if it has any of these characters and if you print out the news and that WAYYANG sees us.
 If it does not find a not allowed character it trys to execute "cat {eval(filename)}".
 So the idea is to bypass that check.

 Honestly there is probably a real hacky way but what we just used are [bash macros](https://www.gnu.org/software/bash/manual/html_node/Miscellaneous-Commands.html).
-So we put as an input * to get any content of any file in the current directory.
-This gave us an error in the first place the way input makes an object.
+So we put as an input "*" to get any content of any file in the current directory.
+This gave us an error in the first place because of the way "input" makes an object.
 To circumvent that we just put in '*' and voila we had it.

 ```console
 └─$ nc fun.chall.seetf.sg 50008